fluent/fluent-plugin-multiprocess/README.md

 - **cmdline**: This parameter is required in a \<process\> section
 - **sleep\_before\_start**: Optional.
 Sets wait time before starting the process.
 Note that child processes **start from last to first** (`fluentd_child3` -\> `sleep 5` -\> { `fluentd_child2`, `fluentd_child1` } in this case)
 - **sleep\_before\_shutdown**: Optional.
 Sets wait time before shutting down the process.
 Note that child processes **shutdown from first to last** ({ `fluentd_child1`, `fluentd_child2` } -\> `sleep 5` -> `fluentd_child3` in this case)
 - **pid_file**: Optional.
 Writes child process id to this file.
-This is useful for sending a signal to child processes.
+This is useful for sending a signal to child processes, e.g. logrotate's  pid.

 ### Logs for daemonized processes